MicrosoftDocs/customer-insights/ci-docs/predict-subscription-churn.md

 ### Define customer churn

-1. For the **Preferences** step, enter the number of **Days since subscription ended** that your business considers a customer to be in a churned state.
-This period is typically liked to business activities like offers or other marketing efforts trying to prevent losing the customer.

 > [!TIP]
 > Select **Save draft** at any time to save the prediction as a draft.
 The draft prediction displays in the **My predictions** tab.

+1. Enter the number of **Days since subscription ended** that your business considers a customer to be in a churned state.
+This period is typically linked to business activities like offers or other marketing efforts trying to prevent losing the customer.

 1. Enter the number of **Days to look into future to predict churn**.
-For example, to predict the risk of churn for your customers over the next 90 days to align to your marketing retention efforts.
+For example, predict the risk of churn for your customers over the next 90 days to align to your marketing retention efforts.
 Predicting churn risk for longer or shorter periods of time can make it more difficult to address the factors in your churn risk profile, depending on your specific business requirements.

 1. Select **Next**.

 ### Add required data

-1. For the **Required data** step, select **Add data** for **Subscription history**.
+1. Select **Add data** for **Subscription history**.

 1. Select the semantic activity type **Subscription** that contains the required subscription history information.
+If the activity has not been set up, select **here** and create it.

+1. Under **Activities**, if the activity attributes were semantically mapped when the activity was created, choose the specific attributes or entity you'd like the calculation to focus on.
+If semantic mapping did not occur, select **Edit** and map your data.

+1. Select **Next** and review the attributes required for this model.

+1. Select **Save**.

+1. Select **Add data** for **Customer activities**.

-If the activity has not been set up, select **here**.
+1. Select the semantic activity type that provides the customer activity information.
+If the activity has not been set up, select **here** and create it.

 1. Under **Activities**, if the activity attributes were semantically mapped when the activity was created, choose the specific attributes or entity you'd like the calculation to focus on.
 If semantic mapping did not occur, select **Edit** and map your data.